jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

 ### 8 Dismissal of appeal
 The High Court may dismiss an appeal—
-  (a) if the appellant does not appear at the time appointed for the hearing of the appeal; or (b) if the appellant does not prosecute the appeal with all due diligence and a party applies to the Court for the dismissal of the appeal.
+  (a) if the appellant does not appear at the time appointed for the hearing of the appeal; or (b) if the appellant does not prosecute the appeal with all due diligence and a party applies to the court for the dismissal of the appeal.

 ### 9 Extension of time
 The High Court or a High Court Judge may, in its or the Judge's discretion, on the application of the appellant or intending appellant or any other party, extend any time provided under this schedule for the lodging of any notice, application, or other document.